HaxeFoundation/haxe-evolution/proposals/0000-immutable-wrappers.md

 ## Drawbacks

 A method or expression could be incorrectly labeled as `@:pure`.
-If this information is relied on for optimizations, this could be a problem; it can also break the guarantee of side-effect-free code.
+This information is relied on for optimizations, so this could be a problem, and it limits the guarantee of side-effect-free code.

+This requires maintaining mutability as part of the type signature in the standard library, which shouldn't be too much additional effort and may have benefits for static analysis.

 ## Alternatives